Performance in the 2022 Index

 Sales and operations

-- Therapeutic areas: Pharmaceuticals: Respiratory, HIV, Immuno-inflammation, Oncology; Vaccines: Meningitis, Shingles, Influenza
+Therapeutic areas: Respiratory, HIV, Immuno-inflammation, Oncology; Vaccines: Meningitis, Shingles and Influenza.

-GSK’s products are sold in 89 out of 106 countries in scope.
-GSK has sales offices in 22 countries, sells via suppliers in 43 countries and via pooled procurement into 24 additional countries.
+M&A news: GSK acquired Sierra Oncology in April 2022 for USD 1.9 billion.
+GSK's products are sold in 92 out of 108 countries in scope of the Index.
+GSK has sales offices in 27 countries, and sells via suppliers and/or pooled procurement in an additional 65 countries.

 Governance of Access

 Has an access-to-medicine strategy with measurable objectives, integrated within its overall corporate strategy.
 GSK performs strongly.
-It has a comprehensive access to medicines and vaccines strategy.
+It has a comprehensive access-to-medicines and vaccines strategy, along with ViiV Healthcare, dedicated to HIV/AIDS.
 The strategy covers all therapeutic areas in which the company is involved.
-The highest responsibility for access lies directly with the board, namely with its Corporate Responsibility Committee (CRC) which is responsible for global health and access strategies.
+The highest responsibility for access lies directly with the board, namely with its Corporate Responsibility Committee responsible for global health and access strategies.

 Provides evidence of financial and non-financial access-related incentives at the executive level.
 GSK performs strongly.
 It incentivises its senior executives and in-country managers to take action on access to medicine with financial and non-financial rewards.
 The CEO also has access-related incentives included in its annual bonus plan.